 |Card Field Locale||Specify "Auto-detect" to display the Credit Card field placeholders and validation messages in the user's preferred language, if available, or choose your desired locale.
 This setting applies to the Embedded and Overlay form displays only.|

 |Currency||Set the currency for the payment form.
 Select or search for any supported currency.|

 |Currency Position||Select left or right side with an optional space separating the currency symbol and amount.|

-|Tax Rate Percentage||Enter a tax rate as a percentage to add to the charged amount for all payment forms (i.e. for 7.5% tax enter 7.5).
-For subscription invoices, taxes use Stripe's native tax property and will show up as a separate line item for each charge.
+For Embedded/Overlay form (Stripe Elements) subscription invoices, taxes use Stripe's native tax property and will show up as a separate line item for each charge.
 Rounded to the fourth decimal.
-You can set this to add any sort of percentage fee to the total (not just tax).
-For one-time payments, the percentage tax/fee will be saved to the charge metadata.
-For subscriptions, the percentage tax/fee will be saved to the native tax_percent property.|
+You can set this to add any sort of percentage fee to the total (not just tax). e.g:

 |Separators||Use a comma when formatting decimal amounts and use a period to separate thousands.
 If enabled, amounts will be formatted as "1.234,56" instead of "1,234.56".
-Also set the option in your Stripe dashboard under User Settings|
+Also, set the Language option (controls number formatting) in your Stripe dashboard under User Settings|